sblack4/resource-manager-python-manage-resources-with-msi/README.md

 # Use MSI to authenticate simply from inside a VM

-This sample explains how to use the SDK from inside an Azure resource like a VM, using Managed Service Identity (MSI) authentication.
+This sample explains how to use the SDK from inside an Azure resource like a VM or a WebApp using Managed Service Identity (MSI) authentication.
 This sample covers the two types of MSI scenarios:

-- System Assigned Identity: the identity is created by ARM on VM creation
+- System Assigned Identity: the identity is created and assigned by ARM
-- User Assigned Identity: the identity is created and managed by the user, and assigned during VM creation
+- User Assigned Identity: the identity is created and managed by the user, and assigned to a VM

+> User Assigned Identity is currently only available on VM/VMSS.

 **On this page**